 Scott: What do you think of all the BT pages on the net right now.
 Is it neat to see people paying tribute to your work?

 Scott: I know!
 Every Bard's Tale fan on the net is dying for a Bard's Tale 4!
 If only the Powers That Be would see the light!!!

-Bill: Well EA, owns the name, Interplay owns the code (Although now one cares about that today) and the names of the characters in the game(s).
+Becky: Well EA, owns the name, Interplay owns the code (Although no one cares about that today) and the names of the characters in the game(s).
 So I'd have to get a license from EA to use the Bard's Tale name and logos, and a license from Interplay to use the mythos from the original games.

 I still think that it is worth doing.